 The student will be graded based on a pass-fail basis; there is no written examination.
-The faculty coordinators will evaluate each student's clinic attendance, reflective paper, and project summary.
+The faculty coordinators/mentors will evaluate each student's 1) completed project protocol; 2) clinic attendance; and 3) end of year team presentation.
 Students will be required to complete a post-elective evaluation of the rotation prior to assignment of a grade.
 This evaluation will include qualitative and quantitative components and will be used to further improve the course for future students.
+Students will also be encouraged to submit their work to national conferences, and preparation of a manuscript if so desired.